shiyunshao999999/data150_class2.2/Assignment2Outline.md

 # Topic: Compare conventional poverty assessment based on census data and innovative poverty assessment lack of census data

-## Abstract
+## 1. Abstract

-## Introduction
+## 2. Introduction

-## Traditional poverty measurements based on census surveys
+## 3. Traditional poverty measurements based on census surveys
-### Monetary poverty assessment
+### 1) Monetary poverty assessment
-### Multidimensional poverty assessment
+### 2) Multidimensional poverty assessment
-Logistic regression model
+e.g. Logistic regression model
-### Subjective poverty assessment
+### 3) Subjective poverty assessment

-## Innovative poverty measurements with the lack of data-base
+## 4. Innovative poverty measurements with the lack of data-base

-## Compare the similarities and differences between the two methodologies
+## 5. Compare the similarities and differences between the two methodologies

-## Reflections on the gaps in the research
+## 6. Reflections on the gaps in the research

-## Conclusion
+## 7. Conclusion